October 26, 2024 (Zoom): Fall Poetry Intensive

 “Writing from the Body - A Pain Poetry Workshop” is a writing workshop using Ayurvedic healing and traditional Chinese medicine as well as somatic strategies of generative writing to write from the body and re-story chronic pain.
 It is proven by pain research that by naming and reframing chronic pain it actually reduces symptoms.
 The goal of this Workshop is to be able to reclaim your own personal story on chronic pain, while remapping your symptomology through a decolonial lens of traditional East Asian and South Asian medicine.
 As a South Asian person I'll be using these practices in line with my therapeutic techniques as someone with a Masters of Social Work and a clinical counselor.
 The workshop will use tools of pain reprocessing therapy, and mindfulness from a decolonial narrative approach.

-In the workshop participants will analyze poems by different writers, discussing such things as the writer’s chosen topic or theme, and their formal and linguistic choices.
-A guided reading of each poem will reveal to us the template or blueprint of its creation.
-This template can, in turn, offer a way to approach, and write, individualized experiences.
-Experience is various and includes one’s own hardships, delights, preferences, and struggles, as well as tried-and-true ways of exploring our topics through poetry.
-The template can help avoid the formal or linguistic habits writers fall into, and offer alternatives, thereby refreshing a writing practice and surprising the poet.
-There will be time for modelling this approach, creating templates for the studied poems, writing poems from those templates, sharing the poems (voluntary) and summarizing learnings so that participants can create templates from poems for their own use.
+We’ll begin this workshop by looking at one or two poems, noting such things as the writer’s chosen topic or theme, their formal and linguistic choices, and their empathetic narrator.
+Our guided reading of each poem will reveal to us elements of form, structure and empathy we can apply as a template onto our own subjects and can offer us one way to approach, and write, our own experiences.
+Experience is various and includes our insights, delights and struggles, as well as our preferred ways of exploring our topics through poetry.
+The template can help avoid the formal or linguistic habits writers fall into and can offer alternatives such as deepening the poem through empathy, thereby refreshing our writing practice and surprising us.

 About the facilitators